Angra974/freedom-stack/README.md

 ### Bonus Layer

-- A well-prompted `.cursorrules` file for [Cursor's AI IDE](https://cursor.com/) to be a friendly guide helping you using this stack easier.
+- A well-prompted  file for [Cursor's AI IDE](https://cursor.com/) to be a friendly guide helping you using this stack easier.

 ## Get Started 🚀